virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 ```

-If you paint the box white, you'll get this.
+If you paint the box white, you'll get this:

 <p align="center">
 <img src="assets/Box_Edge.png" width="600px">